-Switching mode converter design is considered as black magic to most engineers, some complicate empirical formulae are available for reference usage.
+Switch mode converter design is considered as black magic to most engineers, some complicate empirical formulae are available for reference usage.
 Those formulae are derived from the assumption that the key components, i.e. power inductor and capacitors are available with no tolerance.
 Practically, its not true, the result is not a matter of how accurate the equations you are using to calculate the component values, the outcome is still somehow away from the optimum point.
-In below a simple method base on the most basic first order equations to estimate the inductor and capacitor values for NCP1411 operate in Continuous Conduction Mode is introduced.
+Following, is a simple method based on the most basic first order equations to estimate the inductor and capacitor values for NCP1417 operating in Continuous Conduction Mode.
 The component value set can be used as a starting point to fine tune the circuit operation.
 By all means, detail bench testing is needed to get the best performance out of the circuit.